razvs/ALFAS-Appointment/README.md

 # ALFAS-Appointment
 Appointment System
 ******
-This is an appointment system for studi.
+This is an appointment system for study.
 It has not contains the full version of the software is still has some bugs and needed to add more futures, like at end of the reservation.